gcovr/gcovr/README.md

 Gcovr is available under the BSD License.

-A user guide can be downloaded from http://gcovr.com.
+A user guide can be downloaded from the [gcovr home page](http://gcovr.com).

-Developer discussions are hosted by google-code:  https://groups.google.com/forum/#!forum/gcovr-developers
+Developer discussions are hosted by [google groups](https://groups.google.com/forum/#!forum/gcovr-developers).

 Gcovr development moved to this repository in September, 2013 from Sandia National Laboratories.